-The international FAIR principles for good facilitation and accessibility of research data

-The international FAIR principles have been developed as a set of guidelines to facilitate increased data value and further use of research data.
-FAIRs an acronymf or the words findoble, occessible, interreporable not reasoble: In other words, research data must be of a quality that makes them accessible, retrievable and reusable.
-Furthermore, data and metadata should be machine-manageable, and consistent vocabulary should be used.

-Source: Wilkinson, Mark D. et al. (2016) "The FAIR Guiding Principles for scientific data management and stewardship".
-Scientific Data.3
+The International FAIR principles for good facilitation and accessibility of research data The international FAIR principles have been developed as as et of guidelines to facilitate increased data value and interversu of research data.
+FAIR is an accomm for the word's (findelin), carcsible, interoperable and reusable, in other words, research data must be of a quality that makes them accessible, refrequences and reusable.
+In other words, research data and metadata should be machinemanageable, and consistent vocabulary should be used.
+Source: Wikinson, Mark O. et al. (2016) "The FAIR Guiding Principles for scientific data management and its swordship".
+Scientific Data.